CtrlK

 Trigger Term Quality

-Includes 'testing strategies', 'Java code', 'test creation', 'test quality', and 'boundary conditions' which are relevant, but missing common natural terms users would say like 'unit tests', 'JUnit', 'test cases', 'TDD', or 'write tests'.
+Includes some relevant terms like 'testing', 'Java code', 'test creation', 'test quality', 'boundary conditions', and the specific acronyms RIGHT-BICEP, A-TRIP, CORRECT.
+However, it misses common natural terms users would say like 'unit test', 'JUnit', 'test cases', 'TDD', 'code coverage', or 'assertions'.

 2 / 3